-The original plans impressed the MGC.
-The inclusion of a hotel tower (which was changed to 5 floors) and a larger parking garage (diminished by two floors) would be great additions to the “City of Firsts” skyline.
-The hotel tower was a 25-story glass-facade hotel structure rising above the city like a beacon for a city rising from the ashes.
-It also included roughly $30 million for the construction of 54 apartments changed to apartments off-site.
-MGM Springfield Casino has announced it will contribute $11 million to the redevelopment project due to its agreement with the city.
-It will provide 54 market-rate housing units within half a mile from the casino in a historic building at Court Square in downtown Springfield.
-When finished, the six-story, 131,000-square-foot building will include 74 apartments and retail space on the ground floor and commercial office space on the second floor.
+The original plans impressed the Massachusetts Gaming Commission back in 2015.
+The inclusion of a hotel tower (which was changed to 5 floors) and a more oversized parking garage (diminished by two floors) would be great additions to the “City of Firsts” skyline.
+The hotel tower was a 25-story glass facade rising above the city like a beacon for a city rising from the ashes.

-Litigation, thy name be yours, MGM.
-If a business is confident in its product and believes in open competition, why all the lawsuits?
-If MGM International and then CEO Jim Murren were confident and sure that New England would immediately make MGM Springfield the #1 casino resort, why all the lawsuits.
-The fact is that MGM International completely misunderstood the location.
-MGM International was amazed and confused by the casino’s underachievement.
-Connecticut budget planners had expected a 25-percent drop in slot revenues from Mohegan Sun and Foxwoods Resort Casino due to MGM Springfield and Encore Boston Harbor.
-A smaller hit of 9.2 percent was the reality.
-Ex MGM Springfield President Mathis even admitted, “I think we may have underestimated that level of loyalty, and what it would take for those customers to give us a shot.”
+MGM International and then CEO Jim Murren were confident that New England would immediately make MGM Springfield the #1 casino resort.
+However, the fact is that MGM International completely misunderstood the location and the clientele.
+Then MGM Springfield President Mathis admitted, “I think we may have underestimated that level of loyalty and what it would take for those customers to give us a shot.”

-Related Post – MGM SPRINGFIELD THREE YEARS AGO
+Related Post – MGM Springfield Four Years Later

+Springfield is nothing like Las Vegas.
 There is no glitz and glamor in Springfield.
-There are no musical fountains, and the streets are not lined with neon.
-It doesn’t have 100’s of entertainment options and world-famous chefs on every block.
-Springfield is a nice little New England city with some rough decades and is hoping for help.
-It seems the somewhat arrogant and lofty attitude of “we’re MGM – if we build it, they will come” is softening.
-Springfield ain’t Vegas, and MGM Springfield ain’t no resort casino.
-It’s about time MGM realized what it is – a really nice “locals casino.”
+No musical fountains exist, and the streets are not lined with neon.
+Springfield is a friendly little blue-collar New England city having to endure some rough decades.
+It needed MGM’s help.
+The arrogance of “we’re MGM – if we build it, they will come” does not work here, as Encore Boston Harbor also found out.
+The clientele isn’t used to having a casino in their city.
+It’s about time MGM International embraces what it is – a friendly “locals casino.”

 As Jerry Seinfeld puts it, “not that’s there’s anything wrong with that.”

+It comes down to wanting to offer everything a resort would offer when the space available makes it impossible.
+So, how about embracing the persona of a classy local casino/hotel?
 Entertainment and events for the community must continue.
-The Plaza at MGM Springfield transforms into a 45 by 76-foot ice skating rink between the casino hotel and the Kringle Emporium.
+The Plaza at MGM Springfield transforms into a 45 by-76-foot ice skating rink between the casino hotel and the Kringle Emporium.
 Kringle Emporium is in the building that was formerly an old church.
 MGM moved it from its original location to make way for the casino.